jschuur/chatgpt-repl/README.md

 6. Hit Ctrl-C or enter `.exit` to end the session when sufficiently filled with knowledge.
 7. Use the up/down arrows to access previously entered prompts or commands.

 Responses are streamed in by default.
-This can be disabled with the `.stream false` command or the `-r` option.
-Streamed responses currently [don't include](https://community.openai.com/t/openai-api-get-usage-tokens-in-response-when-set-stream-true/141866/2) token usage from the API (issue to [estimate usage](https://github.com/jschuur/chatgpt-repl/issues/46)).
+This can be disabled with the `.stream false` command or the `--stream false` CLI ption.
+Streamed responses currently [don't include](https://community.openai.com/t/openai-api-get-usage-tokens-in-response-when-set-stream-true/141866/2) token usage from the API and not included in usage tracking (issue to [estimate usage](https://github.com/jschuur/chatgpt-repl/issues/46)).

 Cancel a request in progress with Ctrl-C at any time, even when streaming.

 ### What about GPT-4?

 GPT-4 was [announced](https://openai.com/product/gpt-4) on March 14th, 2023 and API support for it started out with a waitlist.
-If it's available to you, it should work if you provide an [alternate model name](https://platform.openai.com/docs/models/gpt-4) via `--model gpt-4` (or the `.model gpt-4` command), since the Chat Completion API hasn't changed.
+If it's available to you, provide an [alternate model name](https://platform.openai.com/docs/models/gpt-4) via `--model gpt-4` (or the `.model gpt-4` command).

 Note however that GPT-4's pricing appears to be [significantly higher](https://chatgpt4.ai/gpt-4-api-pricing/) than GPT-3's.
-The current API usage costs shown by this tool is based on GPT-3's pricing ([for now](https://github.com/jschuur/chatgpt-repl/issues/19)).
+The current API usage costs shown by this tool is based on GPT-3's pricing (issue for [model specific pricing](https://github.com/jschuur/chatgpt-repl/issues/19)).

 ### Command line options: